 Portable Facilities is a leading supplier of high-quality modular buildings for a wide range of market sectors throughout the UK.
 With a range of sizes and specifications available, our buildings are built to a very high standard at a competitive price and can be customised to suit your business requirements.

-Offering a fast, affordable solution to your accommodation needs, these versatile, sustainable, semi-permanent buildings fit a variety of requirements are eco-friendly and are becoming increasingly popular for education, offices & marketing suites.
+Offering a fast, affordable solution to your accommodation needs, these versatile, sustainable, semi-permanent buildings fit a variety of requirements are eco-friendly and are becoming increasingly popular for schools, office space & suites.

 What Are Modular Buildings?